shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-microsoft-inventory.md

 ---
-title: Microsoft Invest - Buying Microsoft Inventory
+title: Microsoft Invest - Buy Microsoft Inventory
 description: Learn how to buy, create, and target Microsoft inventory.
 This article also explains ways to buy inventory from a specific Microsoft publisher.
 ---

-# Buy Microsoft inventory in Microsoft Invest
+# Microsoft Invest - Buy Microsoft inventory

 With **Microsoft Advertising Exchange**, Xandr offers exclusive programmatic access to a quality, engaged audience in a brand safe environment.